 When it is eventually finished to the original design, Crazy Horse is slated to become the second tallest statue in the world.

 Why Visit Crazy Horse Memorial?

-The memorial does not accept funding of any type except entry fees from visitors.
-It is unfinished but there’s enough to see what it could become in time.
+Crazy Horse Memorial does not accept funding of any type except entry fees from visitors.
+It is unfinished but there’s enough to see what it will hopefully become in time.

 Tips For Visiting Crazy Horse Memorial?

 - You will pay per person not per vehicle

 - There are 3 museums and orientation film

 - You can see the sculpture from the main road

 How Far Is Crazy Horse From Mount Rushmore?